binipringle/property/_texts/1-outlinefirstdraft.md

 ---

 Welcome to my outline.
 Use the menu bar on the upper left to jump around.
-Make sure you check out the footnotes.
+Make sure you check out the footnotes.[^1]

 See [Cornell's LII index of property law terms and concepts](https://www.law.cornell.edu/wex/category/property_real_estate_law) for property law.
 Another free resource is [New York Real Propoerty Law at Public.Law](https://newyork.public.law/laws/n.y._real_property_law).
 Course materials are on [TWEN](https://lawschool.westlaw.com/manage/homepage.aspx?task=coursehomepage&courseid=305273).

 ---

 ## Real Estate Transactions

-Real estate transactions (class #s 18-20): Marketable Title, Seller’s Obligation to Disclose Conditions, Delivery of Deeds, Public Records/Recording Acts, Bona Fide Purchaser for Value, Chain of Title.

 A real estate sales transaction typically proceeds in distinct stages or segments: